Extending the Life of Your RV Awning

 In addition to cleaning and inspecting your awning, there are a few things to keep in mind when using the awning:

-1. Always lower one end of the awning to allow for water to run off.
+- Always lower one end of the awning to allow for water to run off.
 The weight from pooling water on the awning fabric can cause extensive and costly damage.

-2. Any wind gusts over 20 miles per hour can also cause extensive damage to the awning and to the RV.
+- Any wind gusts over 20 miles per hour can cause extensive damage to the awning and to the RV.
 Never leave the awning out unattended.
 If everyone is leaving the campsite, store the awning in the travel position.
-When you go to bed, store the awning because unexpected storms and/or wind gusts can happen through the night.
+When you go to bed, store the awning because unexpected storms and/or wind gusts can happen throughout the night.
 Even when you are at the campsite, you should use awning tie downs to prevent any damage caused by high wind gusts or a sudden storm.

-3. You have the option to position the awning arms straight down and stake them to the ground, but you will get better support if they’re attached to the bottom awning brackets on the side of your RV.
+- You have the option to position the awning arms straight down and stake them to the ground, but you will get better support if they’re attached to the bottom awning brackets on the side of your RV.
 Remember, it is much easier to prevent damage to your awning than it is to repair it.

 Know how long your awning and/or awning fabric is covered under warranty.
 Some insurance companies require separate coverage for RV awnings.
-Since awnings and awning fabric can be costly if not covered by insurance, make sure you protect your awning fabric and your investment by purchasing and installing Awning Pro-Tech.
+Since awnings and awning fabric can be costly if not covered by insurance, make sure you protect your awning fabric and your investment by purchasing and installing Awning Pro-Tech awning covers.

-Excerpts of this Article by: Mark Polk
+Excerpts of this Article by Mark Polk

-WARNING: Do not attempt to transport your RV with Awning Pro-Tech covers installed, unless you have the “Travel Clips” in place. (see Warranty)
+WARNING: Do not attempt to transport your RV with Awning Pro-Tech covers installed, unless you have the “Travel Clips” in place.